likicv/usysml-test-cases/README.md

 textual notation.
 In the narrow sense, uSysML refers to a subset of SysML v2 keywords and behaviours, however what exactly is included in this subset depends on the uSysML version (see the table below).
-The purpose of uSysML versions is to define the scope that will limit considerations required for the development of the test cases.
+The purpose of uSysML versioning is to define the scope that will limit considerations required for the development of the test cases.
 The currently planned uSysML versions are shown in the table below: